Haixing-Hu/pinia-decorator/README.md

 ## <span id="usage">Usage</span>

-[pinia-decorator] provides the following decorators for your [Vue 3 class-style components]:
+[pinia-decorator] provides the following decorators/functions for your [Vue 3 class-style components]:

 - `@State`: Used to inject a read-only state from a [Pinia] store.
 - `@WritableState`: Used to inject a writable state from a [Pinia] store.
 - `@Getter`: Used to inject a getter from a [Pinia] store.
 - `@Action`: Used to inject an action from a [Pinia] store.
 - `@Store`: Used to inject the entire [Pinia] store.
-- `@DefineStore`: Used to decorate a class as a [Pinia] store.
+- `toStore`: Used to convert a class into a [Pinia] store.
+- `@RawField`: Used to define a raw field (non-reactive field) in the state of a [Pinia] store.

 ### <span id="state">`@State`</span>